Back to Medals and Decorations of Israel

 IDF Decorations

+After the creation of the Israel Defense Forces in 1948, it took considerable time to develop a system of awards and decorations.
 Several committees were appointed that were to propose awards for different levels of gallantry in battle, select the layout for the decorations and decide on who of the several thousands of recommended soldiers would be entitled to a decoration.
-It was decided in the summer of 1949 that as "a temporary solution" only 12 decorations would be awarded to a selection of soldiers representative of the different IDF units.

-The 12 soldiers, who had distinguished themselves by the highest level of heroism, were awarded the ribbon of "Hero of Israel".
-However, after presenting these 12 decorations, the committee's work never made it to a successful end.
-Because of this, any other acts of extraordinary courage during the first years of independence of Israel could only be honored by citations by the Chief of Staff and other army commanders.
+Hero of Israel Ribbon David Ben Gurion Because of this, any other acts of extraordinary courage during the first years of independence of Israel could only be honored by citations by the Chief of Staff and other army commanders.
+Read here more on the history of this decoration

 It was not before January 1970 that the Knesset passed the Law of Decorations in the Israel Defense Forces and a committee was instituted to define the layout and rules of granting the decorations.
 In 1973 the government accepted the committee's recommendations.
 The law defined three types of decorations: Itur HaGvurah, Itur HaOz and Itur HaMofet, generally translated as the Medal of Valor, Medal of Courage and the Medal of Distinguished Service.

-The medals and citations may be awarded to IDF soldiers as well as Border Policemen, if the act on account of which the decoration is granted, was done in accordance with IDF command, or in cooperation or coordination with IDF.
+The medals and citations may be awarded to IDF soldiers as well as Border Policemen, if the act on account of which the decoration is granted , was done in accordance with IDF command, or in cooperation or coordination with IDF.
 The Law of Decorations relates to acts performed after June 4, 1967, but also to those earlier acts for which the title "Hero of Israel" or the Chief of Staff citation was given.
 These 256 citations were reviewed and most of them were "upgraded" to one of the 3 decorations.

-In April 1973, the first medals were presented.
+1973 Decorations Presentation Ceremony Israel In April 1973, the first medals were presented.
 Thirty-two Medals of Valor were presented, among these, twelve to the holders of the title "Hero of Israel".
 In addition to this, 113 Medals of Courage and 382 Medals of Distinguished Service were awarded.
 Of the 527 medal eligibles, 102 were no longer alive, including the three soldiers to whom more than one medal was awarded.
 In addition to the above high decorations, several levels of citations were established.

 Click here to read about the citations.

 Who determines the different decorations?